top of page

 USA

-This special issue will highlight research and strategies for researcher and student training to identify and address vicarious trauma throughout the research process.
+This special issue highlights research and strategies for researcher and student training to identify and address vicarious trauma throughout the research process.
 As the field of gender-based violence research expands, so does the number of researchers and graduate students exposed to vicarious trauma.
 Doing research on trauma often includes learning about survivors’ experiences, which can have a cumulative effect on researchers.
 Vicarious trauma can result from engagement with survivors, victims’ loved ones, perpetrators, and the institutions charged with responding to violence and abuse.
-In addition, many GBV researchers have lived experience which may affect the experience of vicarious trauma.
+In addition, many GBV researchers have lived experience which can affect the experience of vicarious trauma.

 bottom of page